petar-nikolic125/HMOSeeker/replit.md

 - **tsx**: TypeScript execution for development
 - **drizzle-kit**: Database schema management and migrations

 The application is designed to run on Replit with specific plugins for development mode cartography and runtime error overlays.
+The project has been optimized for Railway deployment with proper Nixpacks configuration, health check endpoints, and production-ready Python dependency management.